HMS-IAC/NoRI/README.md

 *Note: The data directory is hard-coded inside each python script, so please check them and add correct path before running the scripts.*

+## Collaborators
+This project was a collaboration between the [Kirschner lab](https://www.kirschnerlab.org/) and [Image Analysis Collaboratory](https://iac.hms.harvard.edu/).

 ## Citation
 ```bash
 @article{NoRI2025,